-Praxis II: The student teacher needs to have successfully completed the Praxis II exam, Form 5018, Elementary Content Knowledge, prior to engaging in student teaching.
+Praxis II: The student teacher needs to have taken the Praxis II exam, Form 5018, Elementary Content Knowledge, prior to engaging in student teaching.
 It is your responsibility to send the School of Education your results, including a copy of the disaggregated scores for English, Math, Social Studies, and Science.
-The School of Education cannot recommend a candidate for certification until these scores are received.
+The School of Education cannot recommend a candidate for certification until you have successfully achieved a passing score.
 If your exam is scheduled during the school day, be sure to arrange for your absence.
-This exam is required for completion of your Institutional Recommendation for the K-8 Alaska Teaching Credential.
+Passing the exam is required for completion of your Institutional Recommendation for the K-8 Alaska Teaching Credential.
 ETS sends the composite score to UAS.